3v401/HackTheBox/SolarLab/README.md

 (explain how did you reason to find report.solarlab.htb_6791)

 Once you enter to `report.solarlab.htb:6791/login` you will access a login site.
 We know there must be an account for Alexander, Claudia and Blake.
 We start with Blake introducing `blake.byte` as username and `ThisCanB3...` as password.
 We get back `User not found.`.
 We try now with `AlexanderK`and `danenaci...` and we get `User authentication error`.
 Doing the same with ClaudiaS we get "User authentication error".
-So from here we infere that AlexanderK and ClaudiaS must exist as users, but we don't know their password (and doing a brutte force attack without hints/masks would take O(k^n) complexity.
+So from here we infere that AlexanderK and ClaudiaS must exist as users, but we don't know their password (and doing a brutte force attack without hints/masks to know their passwords would take O(k^n) complexity).

-The best option would be to attack Blake since there is a change that the password of that excel is the one for Blake in the solarlab report.
-Let's try that password with the same structure as the other users, i.e., user: `BlakeB` password: `ThisCanB3...`.
+The best option would be to attack Blake since there is a chance that the password of that excel is the one for Blake in the solarlab report.
+Let's try that password with the same structure as the other users, i.e., First Name + First Letter of Surname.
+Therefore user: `BlakeB` password: `ThisCanB3...`.

 (pic10)